filljonas/predicting_building_types_and_functions/README.md

 ## Aim of this repository

-The repository contains the code from the paper *Predicting Building Types and Functions at Transnational Scale*.
+The repository contains the code from the paper *Predicting Building Types and Functions at Transnational Scale* in the `sample/` folder.
+It also contains data relevant to the paper in the `data/` folder.

 First, we provide an instruction for importing the required datasets into a PostgreSQL database.
 Second, we provide scripts to perform feature engineering and to build a graph-structured building dataset.
 Third, we provide code to train GNN/ML models on this dataset with *PyTorch Geometric*.

 Execution for smaller extracts (like single cities) is straightforward.
 Execution for larger extracts (like the European pan-European one from the paper) is also possible, but comes with rather high computational costs.